 The legacy of underground mining can be felt in numerous locations across the state.
 Many of the underground mining areas, whether active or abandoned, are vulnerable to subsidence in some form.
-The map on the previous page indicates the areas in the state that are potentially vulnerable to mine subsidence.
 Unfortunately, records of abandoned mines are often sketchy and sometimes non-existent.
 Therefore, it is often difficult to determine exactly where the mines were located.
 Many areas of Michigan may have developed over abandoned mines and may not even be aware of it.
 Oftentimes, the only way a community or home / business owner becomes aware of a potential hazard is when subsidence actually occurs and damage or destruction results.